 A: Blayton: I was open to a lot of places, but Costa Rica has a variety of different ecosystems and has a lot to see and do.
-There’s a nice blend of different topography – jungles, mountains, volcanos – which appeals to me!
+There’s a nice blend of different topography – jungles, mountains, volcanos – which appeals to me.

 A: Brei: This was a big question when deciding if we should elope.
 For the first few days we’re doing the family + relaxation thing.
-I plan to lay out by the pool a lot during these days to catch a little glow before the day of our ceremony.
+I plan to lay by the pool a lot during these days to catch a little glow before our ceremony.
 The day after our ceremony we’re SCUBA diving and then we will begin our camping adventure.
 We’ll make our way to Arenal/La Fortuna area and spend those days hiking, swimming in the natural springs and rivers, and touring coffee plantations!

 A: Brei: My wedding dress isn’t a traditional gown.
 It’s short and doesn’t wrinkle, so I folded it up and stuck it in my carry-on!

 A: Brei: The average wedding cost in 2018 is about $35,000.
-We’re doing a 3-day wedding event, a 6-day honeymoon, and we also bought all of our rings and my dress for less than half of that average cost!
+2019 it’s $40,000.
+We’re doing a 3-day wedding event, a 6-day honeymoon, and we also bought all of our rings and my dress for less than half of that.

-A: Blayton: And we’re not sparing any luxuries.
-The house Brei rented for the wedding portion is really, really nice.
+A: Blayton: …And we’re not sparing any luxuries.
 So I think it really all depends on what you’re looking for.
-You can make it just as expensive or even more than a traditional wedding or not… depending on how you plan your elopement, it can be an amazing experience for a fraction of the cost.
-We have a great location, we’re flying out an awesome photographer for us, and having a fun honeymoon with lots of excursions.
-We don’t feel like we’re missing out on anything and we’re not being forced into spending money on things we don’t care about.
-Win-win in my book!
+You can make it just as expensive, or even more expensive, than a traditional wedding… or not.
+Depending on how you plan your elopement, it can be an amazing experience for a fraction of the cost.
+We have a great location, we’re flying out an awesome photographer to document everything for us, and having a fun honeymoon with lots of excursions.
+We don’t feel at all like we’re missing out on anything and we’re not being forced into spending money on things we don’t care about.
+Win-win-win in my book.